-English: Creative WritingOffered by: English
+English: Creative WritingOffered by: Languages, Literatures, Cultures, and Writing

-Why Choose Creative Writing?
+Why major in Creative Writing?

-The knowledge you take away from the Creative Writing program will provide you with a competitive edge for employment and open the door to professional schools or graduate study in a variety of disciplines.
+The knowledge you take away from the Creative Writing program will provide you with a competitive edge on the job market and will open the door to professional schools or graduate.

 What Will You Learn?

-Careers In Creative Writing
+Careers for Creative Writing Majors

 Paul Cunningham earned an MFA in Creative Writing at the University of Notre Dame where he studied hybrid forms of poetry and learned to translate Swedish.
 He worked as an editorial assistant for Action Books, and edited Raúl Zurita's The Country of Planks (2015) and Hiromi Itō's Wild Grass on the Riverbank (2015).
 He has read poetry and fiction submissions for the Notre Dame Review, continues to manage Radioactive Moat Press, and edit Deluge, an online literary magazine.
 In 2012, while earning his B.S. in Creative Writing from SRU, he served as co-editor of Slippery Rock University's sixth issue of SLAB, which was awarded the AWP National Director's Prize for Undergraduate Literary Magazines in the Category of Content.
 As a board member of co•im•press, he is responsible for creating book trailers for various authors including Gina Abelkop and Sade Murphy.
 He is a contributing editor to The Fanzine, a literary arts magazine co-managed by Casey McKinney and author Blake Butler.
 He had an opportunity to study the texts of Judith Butler and Virginia Woolf with Dame Gillian Beer at the Rebellion-themed Synapsis European School for Comparative Studies in Siena, Italy.
 He has presented his work at several conferences, and his writing has appeared or is forthcoming in Bat City Review, LIT: The Journal of the New School, Tarpaulin Sky, DIAGRAM, Luna Luna Magazine, H_NGM_N, and others.
 Paul is currently studying on fellowship in the doctoral program at the University of Georgia.